SSujitX/facebook-pages-scraper/README.md

 With Facebook Page Scraper, you can efficiently scrape Facebook page data in various formats.
 If you're looking for a **Facebook page scraper**, a **Facebook page info scraper in Python**, or an easy way to **scrape Facebook page info**, this tool has you covered.
 It's also ideal for developers who need to **extract Facebook page information** or **scrape Facebook data** using Python.
 You can even find it on **GitHub** and integrate it into your project seamlessly.

 If you find this package useful, please support the project by giving it a star on [GitHub](https://github.com/SSujitX/facebook-page-scraper).
 Your support helps in maintaining and enhancing the project!

+### Features:

+- **Initial Release - Facebook Page Scraper v0.0.1**
+- **Page Name & URL Extraction**: Easily extract the name and URL of the Facebook page.
+- **Profile Picture Scraping**: Retrieve the profile picture associated with the page.
+- **Likes & Followers Count**: Get the number of likes and followers for the page.
+- **Category Information**: Scrape the page's category (e.g., App Page, Product/Service).
+- **Email & Phone**: Extract associated email addresses and phone numbers (if available).
+- **Website & Social Media Links**: Retrieve website links and social media profiles connected to the page.
+- **Business Hours & Services**: Scrape business hours and services (where applicable).
+- **Simple Integration**: Built with ease of use in mind, allowing quick integration into Python projects for Facebook page data automation.

+This release lays the foundation for future updates and enhancements, providing developers with a reliable way to gather Facebook page data programmatically.

 ## Installation